bhagwaths/ezTrack-processing/README.md

 - **ProcessOutputFiles**

-  This live script crops raw ezTrack output to match parameters for each stage in contextual fear conditioning.
+  This live script crops raw ezTrack output to match parameters for each stage in the contextual fear conditioning paradigm.
 It also a inserts timestamps column marking onset of each conditioned stimulus. *Must be run before using PhotometryFreezingAnalysis and SignalVideoAnimation.*

 - **SignalVideoAnimation**

   This script generates a segment of a behavioral video that is synced to a fiber photometry trace and a label of freezing or moving.
-It exports the video at a specified frame rate.
+It exports the combined animation at a specified frame rate.

 ## References